cfwelch/compositional_demographic_embeddings/README.md

 8. South America
 9. Canada

+Next, run `complete_authors.py --find`, which will create a `complete_authors` file in the `demographic` folder, which will be used in the creation of matrix embeddings.
+There are a few important constants in `complete_authors.py` at the top of the file that can be changed:
+* `MAX_AGE` and `MIN_AGE` are the range of accepted ages.
+If a user states that they are an age outside of this range, they will be excluded from the `complete_authors` list.
+* `MAX_RANGE` is the largest accepted difference in stated ages.
+This acts as a simple heuristic to exclude users with incorrect ages.
+For instance, if a user states they are 20 in 2002 and 30 in 2003, this would not be possible.
+Our data spans 9 years, so we default this value to 9.
+* `N_UNKS` is the criterion number of unknown demographic values that causes a user to be excluded.
+If you would like no users to be excluded, set this to the number of demographic variables plus one (4+1 for us).
+If you would like to exclude users who have no known demographic values, set this to the number of demographic variables (4 for us).
+* `MIN_PERCENT` is the exclusion criteria for users who state both gender identities recognized by this study.
+For the less often expressed value, if it exceeds the `MIN_PERCENT`, the user is excluded.

 ## Preprocessing
 1. Put the speaker names for speakers of interest in `top_speakers`.
 If you would like to run `find_bots_in_list.py` at this point, you can and it will output the names of speakers in your file that are known bots.
 At this point you can manually remove them if you'd like.
 A script to remove them can be run at step 6.
 2. Run `get_ts_posts.py -p -d all` to get posts from this set of speakers from all years.